osandov/drgn/docs/user_guide.rst

     >>> print(hex(jiffiesp.value_()))
     0xffffffffbe405000

-Unavailable Objects
+Absent Objects
-"""""""""""""""""""
+""""""""""""""

-In addition to reference objects and value objects, objects may also be *unavailable*.
+In addition to reference objects and value objects, objects may also be *absent*.

-    >>> Object(prog, "int", value=None, address=None).value_()
+    >>> Object(prog, "int").value_()
     Traceback (most recent call last):
       File "<console>", line 1, in <module>
-    _drgn.ObjectNotAvailableError: object not available
+    _drgn.ObjectAbsentError: object absent

 This represents an object whose value or address is not known.
 For example, this can happen if the object was optimized out of the program by the compiler.

-Any attempt to operate on an unavailable object results in a :exc:`drgn.ObjectNotAvailableError` exception, although basic information including its type may still be accessed.
+Any attempt to operate on an absent object results in a :exc:`drgn.ObjectAbsentError` exception, although basic information including its type may still be accessed.

 Helpers
 ^^^^^^^